Hon. Kathleen A. Kelly (Ret.)

 Real Estate

-• Partition action brought by one co-owner against the other for partition by sale of a residential property and an accounting, all based on allegations of mismanagement.
+• Partition action brought by one co-owner against the other for partition by sale of a residential property, including allegations of mismanagement and a request for an accounting.
 Settled at Mandatory Settlement Conference.

 • Plaintiffs alleged that they paid for part of a residential property together with defendants, and also contributed personally to its improvement, but were not repaid or compensated when defendants fraudulently conveyed the property to a third-party.
 Settled at Mandatory Settlement Conference.